cbuccella/everydayguide_prompt_engineering/6. Prompt Types / 🏗️ Least-to-Most Prompting.md

 <details>
 <summary>📝 Practice Exercise: Designing a Least-to-Most Learning Path</summary>

-In this exercise, you'll design a Least-to-Most Prompting learning path for a complex skill or concept.
+In this exercise, design a Least-to-Most Prompting learning path for a complex skill or concept.
 Follow these steps to create your learning path:

 1. Choose a complex skill or concept you'd like to teach (e.g., data science, creative writing, project management, etc.).